 Once you taste a baked potato in the air fryer, you will never eat them another way again!
 Fluffy potato on the inside and crispy seasoned skin on the outside, there is virtually no cleanup, and they only take 40 minutes to make!
 Load them with your favorite toppings for an easy side dish or main course meal if you stuff them with protein!

 Using the air fryer is the best way to get the perfect baked potato!
 From the crispy outside to the fluffy insides – you couldn’t ask for anything better!
-If you have leftover Russets, dice them up for a batch of chunky bacon cheeseburger soup or creamy chicken stew.
+If you have leftover Russets, dice them up for a batch of bacon cheeseburger soup or creamy chicken stew.

 Potato recipes make some of the best side dishes because they go great with just about anything.
 We love serving air-fried potatoes with this French Onion Chicken Skillet, Crockpot Steak Bites, or Chicken with Sundried Tomatoes and Spinach.
-Did you know that you can even make homemade gnocchi using baked potatoes?
+Did you know that you can even make this homemade gnocchi recipe using baked potatoes?

 Why You’ll Love Air Fryer Baked Potatoes